-SharoWIPES™ line was created following in-depth research to answer the industry needs.
-It offers a technological breakthrough by proving a solution that protects both the formula and the non-woven.
+SharoWIPES™ line offers a technological breakthrough by providing a solution that protects both the formula and the non-woven.
 The systems in the line are composed of a carefully selected combination of hydrophilic elements, together with an anti-biofilm agent.
-The systems demonstrate high efficacy and broad-spectrum at a low level of use.

 The market for sensitive skin products is on the rise, as well as the challenge that formulators have when preserving these products.
 Popular alternatives to classic preservatives are often too mild and at high concentration pose a problem to sensitive skin.Read More